-\begin{remark} \begin{enumerate}[label=$(\roman*)$, ref=.$(\roman*)$,wide, labelindent=0pt] \item \nico{ We assume that the functions in our model are bounded just to simplify the expositions of the results.
-These assumptions can be relaxed by imposing the usual integrability conditions in the set of admissible controls of the players.
+\begin{remark} \begin{enumerate}[label=$(\roman*)$, ref=.$(\roman*)$,wide, labelindent=0pt] \item We assume that the functions in our model are bounded just to simplify the expositions of the results.
+These assumptions can be weakened by imposing the usual integrability conditions in the set of admissible controls of the players.
 The results in this section and in {\rm \Cref{sec:stochastic_target}} will still hold.
-The analysis becomes more delicate when studying the so--called target reachability set, defined in {\rm \Cref{sec:solve_leader}}, through its upper and lower boundaries, and to characterise them by our methods.} \item Let us mention that the existence of optimal responses is fundamental for Stackelberg games and cannot be dropped.
+The analysis becomes more delicate when studying the so-called target reachability set, defined in {\rm \Cref{sec:solve_leader}}, through its upper and lower boundaries, and to characterise them by our methods. \item Notice that under our convention that the supremum over an empty set is equal to $-\infty$, the leader will never choose $\alpha$ such that $\Rc^\star(\alpha)=\emptyset$.
+Thus, the assumption on the existence of $\alpha^o\in\Ac$ such that $\Rc^\star(\alpha^o)\neq \emptyset$ guarantees that the problem of the leader is not degenerate.
+This is a relatively harmless assumption, in the sense that the whole problem is ill-posed otherwise.
+Nonetheless, it is straightforward to check, for instance when the follower only controls the drift of $X$, that under standard integrability assumptions, any constant choice for $\alpha^o$ satisfies our requirements. \item Let us mention that the existence of optimal responses is fundamental for Stackelberg games and cannot be dropped.
 Indeed, the main motivation in this game is that the leader plays first by anticipating the response of the follower.
 On the other hand, {we assume that the leader has enough bargaining power to make the follower choose a maximiser that suits her best, or equivalently, we consider the problem of an \emph{optimistic} leader for whom}, if the follower has multiple optimal responses---and thus he is indifferent among all of them---he will choose one that benefits the leader the most.
-This is consistent with, for instance, {\rm\citean[Section 2.1]{bressan2011noncooperative}}, {\rm\citean{zemkoho2016solving}}, or {\rm \citean{havrylenko2022risk}}.
+This is consistent with, for instance, {\rm\cite[Section 2.1]{bressan2011noncooperative}}, {\rm\cite{zemkoho2016solving}}, or {\rm \cite{havrylenko2022risk}}.
 Alternatively, one could take an adversarial perspective in which the leader faces the problem